Cirth: Unicode

 Equivalents for some (but not all) cirth can be found in the Runic block of Unicode.

 Tolkien's mode of writing Modern English in Anglo-Saxon runes received explicit recognition with the introduction of his three additional runes to the Runic block with the release of Unicode 7.0, in June 2014.
 The three characters represent the English k, oo and sh graphemes, as follows:

-A formal Unicode proposal to encode Cirth as a separate script was made in September 1997 by Michael Everson.

-No action was taken by the Unicode Technical Committee (UTC) but Cirth appears in the Roadmap to the SMP.